Fig 1. Electron tracks. Credit: CERN.

 The name "electron" was first suggested by G. Johnstone Stoney in 1891 for the natural unit of electricity.
-The particle that plays this role was discovered by J. J. Thomson in 1897.
+The particle that plays this role was discovered by Joseph John Thomson in 1897 (Fig 3).
 "Electron", "electricity", etc., derive from the term "electrica", coined by William Gilbert in 1600 to denote substances such as amber (electrum in Greek) that attract light objects when rubbed.

 The announcement of the discovery of the electron was made by J. J. Thomson in 1897, at the Royal Institution Friday Evening Discourse.
 Thomson told his audience that earlier in the year, he had made a surprising discovery.
 He had found a particle of matter a thousand times smaller than the atom.
 He called it a corpuscle, meaning "small body."
 Although Thomson was director of the Cavendish Laboratory at the University of Cambridge, and one of the most respected scientists in Britain, the scientists present found the news hard to believe because, at the time, it was thought that the atom was the smallest component of matter and that it was indivisible.

 Until 1923 the electron was considered to be a particle only, but in that year Louis de Broglie put forward a new theory of the electron (see de Broglie and matter waves).
 De Broglie proposed that a moving particle, whatever its nature, has wave properties associated with it.
 The wavelength λ associated with any moving particle of mass m and velocity v, he proposed, is given by λ = h/mv where h is Planck's constant.
 The first experimental support for de Broglie's ideas came from the Davisson and Germer experiment.